digicademy/cobj_xpath/Documentation/Reference/Index.rst

          **xml**

          Returns all matched nodes and their child nodes as XML.
-Should be used in conjunction with  *.resultObj* or *.directReturn*

          **array**

          Converts and returns all nodes matched by the XPATH expression in an array structure.
-Should be used in conjunction with  *.resultObj* or *.directReturn*

          **json**

          Converts and returns all nodes matched by the XPATH expression in json format.
-Should be used in conjunction with  *.resultObj* or *.directReturn*

          **string**

          Converts and returns all items matched by the XPATH expression as strings (atomic node values).
-Should be used in conjunction with *.resultObj* or *.directReturn*

          **Example:** ::